 Jennifer Michael Hecht

 Jennifer Michael Hecht is a historian and poet.
 She is the author of three poetry collections: Who Said (Copper Canyon Press, 2013); Funny (University of Wisconsin Press, 2005), winner of the 2005 Felix Pollak Prize; and The Next Ancient World (Tupelo Press, 2001), winner of the Poetry Society of America’s Norma Farber First Book Award and the Tupelo Press Judge’s Prize in Poetry.
-She teaches at The New School and lives in Brooklyn, New York.
+Her most recent nonfiction work is Stay: A History of Suicide and the Arguments Against It (Yale University Press, 2015).
+She has taught at The New School and Columbia University and lives in Brooklyn, New York.